mrb25/VinnyBot/docs/about.rst

 About VinnyBot
 ===============
-A side project I have been working on for about 5 months now.
-In these 5 months Vinny has accumulated over 131,000 users across over 5,150 servers.
+A side project I have been working on for about 6 months now.
+In these 6 months Vinny has accumulated over 153,000 users across over 7,000 servers.
 The codebase is currently undergoing a major redesign and refactor.
 This is to increase readability for other devs and maintainability.
 This started as a small hackathon project and the core was not written for a bot of this scale.

 Usage
 -----------------
-**To add Vinny to your own server go to: https://goo.gl/g1vWxS**
+**To add Vinny to your own server go** `here <https://goo.gl/g1vWxS>`_

 Full list of commands: `commands`